 Why EastWest ComposerCloud+?

 The professor suggested EastWest’s ComposerCloud+ subscription.
-Both he and my more experienced fellow students agreed I should start as small as possible, building upon my studio as I go, and that ComposerCloud+ was perfect for me.
+Both he and my more experienced fellow students agreed I should start as small as possible and that ComposerCloud+ was perfect for me.

 Instead of being a $500 upfront cost, ComposerCloud+ is $19.99 per month, with a 30-day free trial.
 For this price, I can “rent” the orchestral library.
-This is perfect to get you through a 3-month class.
-As you develop your skills, you will develop opinions on what other libraries you want to use.
-Once you know your own preferences and have a more professional skillset, making a professional investment will make more sense.
+As you develop your skills, you will develop opinions on what you need from an orchestral library.
+Once you know your own preferences and have a more professional skillset, making a larger investment will make more sense.

 This is the easiest part.
 At SoundOnline‘s website, the checkout process is easy and fast.
 I followed the instructions I got on my receipt for installing the required software, and I was ready to go.

 ComposerCloud+ gives you access to everything EastWest has to offer.
 Again, don’t overwhelm yourself if you’re a beginner.
 The Hollywood Orchestra Opus Edition is the flagship product.
 I downloaded the EW Hollywood Orchestrator, chose a library path in my Mac’s documents folder, and then downloaded the Solo Violins Opus Edition downloads into that folder.

 Why just the solo violin?
 These files are large – the full Opus Edition library is over 900 GB.
 Eventually, the rest of the library went into a 1 TB external SSD Hard Drive.
 Right now, we’re just getting up and running, so download a small library.

 Getting Up And Running In Logic

 Once you open a new project, you can load a Software Instrument track into a new project.
 You can select Opus from the beginning on the first screen.

 Double-clicking on Opus in the instrument slot will bring up the setup window.